 With over 500,000 acres of forest and 800 miles of trails, there is really nothing better to do in Gatlinburg than hang out in the Great Smoky Mountains.
-Your group could spend their entire day here, packing a lunch and enjoying the long trails of varying difficulties perfect for a group with mixed age participants.
+Your group could spend their entire day here, packing a lunch or pick up a picnic lunch at Old Dad’s.
+Enjoy the long trails of varying difficulties, which are perfect for a group with mixed age participants.
 Bring your binoculars, as the Smokies are home to over 200 species of birds.

-Walk over to the Ober Gatlinburg Aerial Tramway to take a ride high above the Smokies.
-The Ober’s 120-passenger gondola will give you and your group the lift you need to take it all in.
-The trip, covering two miles in 10 minutes, will take you to the top of the mountain where your group can indoor skate year-round and ski or snowboard in the winter.
+Walk over to the Ober Mountain Aerial Tramway to take a ride high above the Smokies.
+The Tramway’s 120-passenger gondola will give you and your group the lift you need to take it all in.
+The trip, covering two miles in 10 minutes, will take you 2 miles to the top of the Mount Harrison.
+When you arrive, your group can indoor skate year-round and ski or snowboard in the winter.
 Summer also offers an alpine slide, black bear habitat, bungee fun and miniature golf.
-Be sure to have lunch up there, too—you’ll want to spend as much time catching the mountain air as you can.
+Be sure to have lunch up there, too.
+You’ll want to spend as much time catching the mountain air as you can.

 No matter your church’s denomination, there is sure to be a house of worship for your group.
-There are also revivals every day of the week in Sevier County.
+There are also revivals happening throughout the year in Sevier County.
 Gatlinburg is a great place for group worship, as the natural beauty of the mountains commands a strong spiritual quality.